Welcome to

 😐 meh 🙂 okay 😊 good ✨ peak FULFILLMENT Before Meristem After Meristem first letter arrives 🌻 scrolling LinkedIn at 11pm feeling seen ✨

-Let me tell you a story.
+Okay - let me tell you a (true) story.

 I show up at 6pm wearing the same casual clothes I wear every day and immediately feel out of place.
 Ugh should I have worn more “professional” clothes?
 Just doesn’t feel like me… anyway too late now.

 Finally, I meet someone who is also wearing more casual clothes and we connect over our shared interest in painting.
-I feel myself relax and start speaking like myself again.
-The first real conversation I’ve had all evening.
+I feel myself relax and start speaking like myself again - the first real conversation I’ve had all evening.

 Maybe what we need is a different kind of space.